 Short-term rental allows you to charge more per night for a few days or weeks than the regular monthly charge.
 You may also set your rates depending on your city’s peak and off-peak tourism periods, such as on holidays or when there are major events happening.
 These include concerts, historical celebrations, sports competitions, conventions, etc.

-Here at MadeComfy, we see our customers achieving up to 11% rental yields with our end-to-end property management and dynamic pricing services (click here if you want to read more about dynamic pricing).
+Here at MadeComfy, we see our customers achieving up to 11% rental yields with our end-to-end property management and dynamic pricing services.

 Greater contribution to the economy